Artzai/trivia-java/README.md

 Academic project developed for 1st year programming at IES Zubiri-Manteo, Donostia.

-Use .sql file inside documentos to create the basic MySQL schema needed to run the game.
+Use .sql file inside Documentos to create the basic MySQL schema needed to run the game.